normvcr/BLDEV/BUILDING.md

 **bldev** and **setdev** are the main development utilities.  **setdev_TAG** is a script that creates a development window, and initializes its run-time.  **TAG** is a short string that you choose as the name of the development environment in which you have bootstrapped **BLDEV**.  **setdev_TAG** can also be used for further development.
 On Windows, **bldev** and **setdev** have the **.exe** extension, and **setdev_TAG** has the **.bat** extension.
 On Linux, **setdev_TAG** is a Bourne shell script.

+There are two optional features to consider when installing BLDEV:

+- IO source code generation (persistance)
+- Keyboard key code management

+Both of these options are controlled by respective Make variables, as explained in section 3 for the Platform.inc configuration file.

 ## 1. Prerequisites

 Packages to install for both Linux and Windows are: